- What is Corona Virus?

 North Lakes – Letter box on the footpath next to the coffee shop

 Springfield – Drop box attached to the wall to the right of the door.
+Note that access to our Springfield office is by appointment only.

 Yes, that’s correct.
 Our policy has always been to not hold ‘Open Homes’ at our properties.
 All our inspections are by appointment only and these will continue as per the Government Guidelines.